Ph.D., Ontario Institute for Studies in Education (OISE) of University of Toronto

-Dr. Hitomi Oketani completed her doctorate degree (Recipient of a Government of Canada Award for Graduate Studies in Canada) at Department of Curriculum (Multilingual Education) of Ontario Institute of Studies in Education (OISE) of University of Toronto, Canada, supervised by Dr. Jim Cummins; M.A.
-(Teaching Japanese as a Foreign/Second Language) from Osaka University of Foreign Studies (current Osaka University, Japan) and M.Ed.
+Dr. Hitomi Oketani completed her doctorate degree (Recipient of a Government of Canada Award for Graduate Studies in Canada) at Department of Curriculum (Multilingual Education) of Ontario Institute for Studies in Education (OISE) of University of Toronto, Canada, supervised by Dr. Jim Cummins; M.A.
+(Teaching Japanese as a Foreign/Second Language) from Osaka University for Foreign Studies (current Osaka University, Japan) and M.Ed.
 (Heritage Language Education) from OISE/University of Toronto.
 Previously, she taught at various institutions including Himeji Vietnamese Refugee Center, Japan; University of Toronto, Canada; Kokugo Kyoushitsu Japanese Heritage School, Canada.

 Dr. Oketani is the recipient of the 1997 Outstanding Doctoral Dissertation Competition Award from the National Association for Bilingual Education (NABE) in the U.S. (title: Subtractive to Additive Bilinguality: A study of relations among bilinguality, academic achievement and socio-psychological factors in post-war second-generation Japanese-Canadian youths).

 Her publications include Raising Children as Bilinguals - Bilingual Education from Age Zero (Ed.
 2007, Akashishoten, Japan), Invitation for Multilingual Education (co-author, 2010, Hitsujishobo, Japan), and Raising Children as Bilinguals and Trilinguals - An Introductory Reader for Parents and Teachers (tentative title) (Ed. forthcoming, Akashishoten, Japan).